dav/stackmob-ios-sdk/OverviewForDocs.md

 		// now you can make a call to save: on your managed object context

+6. Creating an NSManagedObject subclass for each of your entities is highly recommended for convenience.
+You can add an init method to each subclass and include the ID assignment line from above - then you don't have to remember to do it each time you create a new object!

 <a name="classes_to_check_out">&nbsp;</a>
 ## Classes To Check Out